 Australia Food and Drink

-'Bush tucker' is food from Australia's endemic flora and fauna and can be lean and quite delicious; kangaroo meat in particular is growing in popularity since being made legal to trade to eat only in the past two decades.
-For all the advent of fine dining and exotic menu items, however, the humble barbecue remains for many the quintessential Australian food experience.
-Various beaches and parks have barbecue stations that can be used by the public.
+'Bush tucker' from Australia's endemic flora and fauna can be delicious; kangaroo meat in particular is growing in popularity.
+For all the advent of fine dining, however, the humble barbecue remains a quintessential Australian food experience.
 Steak, prawns and beer tend to feature prominently.